ehsan-mohammadi/Conanim-CPP-Console-Animation/README.md

 ```

-See the project in Sample folder for more ideas on how to use conanim in your own projects.
+See the Sample.cpp file for more ideas on how to use conanim in your own projects.

 ## List of animations